 • To attach the identification results to the label free quantification result, click the Attach ... button in the Attach Identification section.
 The "Attach identification results" dialogue lists all available identification results.
 Select the identification results to be attached and the FDR threshold to be used, then click the Attach button.
-All selected results will be listed in the Attach Identification result in the list will be used.
+All selected results will be listed in the Attach Identification section.
+If multiple identification results for the same fraction are selected, then only the first identification result in the list will be used.
 Use the Move Up and Move Down buttons to set the order in which the identifications will be attached.